Education (EDUC)

 Fall.
 Credits: 4

-This course addresses core competencies outlined in the Massachusetts Department of Education's English Language Learner certificate requirement.
-Readings in language acquisition theory, language learning and teaching, effective lesson design and assessment, Sheltered Instruction Observation Protocol, and knowledge of intercultural learners are covered.
+This course addresses core competencies outlined in the Massachusetts Department of Education's Sheltered English Immersion endorsement requirement.
+Readings in language acquisition theory, language learning and teaching, effective lesson design and assessment, Sheltered Instruction Observation Protocol, and knowledge of linguistically and culturally diverse learners are covered.
 Students will have experience developing and adapting lessons and curriculum to address the needs of students.
-All participants will have opportunities to connect theory and practice.
+All participants will have opportunities to connect theory and practice through a pre-practicum teaching placement in a local school district.

 Applies to requirement(s): Meets No Distribution Requirement